It's easy to get answers about health and nutrition! Just send your question by email to askdrgourmet

 The average 5 to 8 year-old needs about 40 calories per pound of weight, or 1,800 - 1,900 calories per day.
 Activity is going to have a lot to do with this, however.
 If your child is less active, they might need only 1,400 calories, and if they are very active, they will need more.

-Most dieticians recommend more than just three meals per day for kids.
+Most dietitians recommend more than just three meals per day for kids.
 A good strategy is to use the 1,500 calorie level as a guide and then supplement with nutritious snacks for your children when they are active.
-This means that your kids can eat the same healthy diet as you with adjustments for healthy snacks.
+This means that your kids can eat the same healthy diet as you - just create a profile for each child, and instead of choosing "let Dr. Gourmet decide" under the number of calories, choose "1500 calories" for each child.
+Then add healthy snacks as needed.

 • A half or whole peanut butter sandwich on whole grain bread